Top tips for op shop trips

 I love the thrill of an op shop bargain.

 I don’t think that feeling ever wanes!
-My latest finds from the op shops get posted on Instagram, so check me out over there.
+My latest finds from the op shops get posted on my new Instagram account @goldcoastopshopper, so check me out over there.
+You can see a full directory of Gold Coast Op Shops here.

 I would love to hear about your amazing op shop finds and your tips.
 Let me know in the comments or upload some photos to my social media for us to check out.